 Riding a motorcycle is a wonderful experience.
 There’s nothing like the feeling of freedom you have with the wind in your face on the open highway.
 For most motorcyclists, safety is of paramount importance—after all, riding a motorcycle in many ways is much more dangerous than driving a car.
 However, the incidents of accidents and fatalities on motorcycles are still roughly 35 times greater than those from car accidents every year.
-Learn about these incidents, what you can do to prevent motorcycle accidents, and how an injury attorney can help when you’re hurt.
+Learn about these incidents, what you can do to prevent motorcycle accidents, and how a motorcycle accident attorney can help when you’re hurt.

 Prevent Motorcycle Accidents

 The best thing you can do to prevent motorcycle accidents is to be hyper-vigilant about your safety.
 The more educated you are, the safer you will be.
 You should be aware of the most common types of accidents and the major safety steps you can take to keep yourself from being seriously injured.

 Most of the safety steps you can take to keep yourself safe on your motorbike are straightforward and should be common sense.
 Unfortunately, there are too many people who ignore one or more of these essential basic procedures.

 - Wear Your Helmet.
 This cannot be overstated, yet it’s the most common reason for accidents.
 Roughly 37% of fatalities on motorcycles are due to the rider not wearing a helmet.

 - Get a License.
 It’s amazing how many people are on the road without a license.
 Getting a license is not only an important step to your safety training—it’s the law!
 Driving without a license can result in fines and criminal penalties as well as forfeiting your right to injury compensation.

 - Take a Course.
 Getting formal training is essential to keeping safe.
 More than 9 out of every 10 accidents are the result of someone being self-taught or taught by a buddy rather than through a formal course.